-- For more information about accommodation and activities in Kilpisjärvi, visit www.tosilappi.fi/en/about-enontekio/ - Adventure by Design guided tours in Kilpisjärvi and the Lyngenfjord region, www.adventurebydesign.fi
+- For more information about accommodation and activities in Kilpisjärvi, visit www.tosilappi.fi/en/about-enontekio/ - Read and download our cross-border brochure here

 Lulledalen Nature Reserve - A flora and fauna paradise

 About 10 km after the turnoff to Finland, you will see a sign "Lulledalen".
 Turn off onto the narrow road and drive to the car park.
 A 3.1 km path leads from there through the Lulledalen forest (Lulledalen skogsti).
 This path is a paradise for those who are interested in plants and flowers.
 You can find 16 different orchids along the path, including the ghost orchid (blooms August/September) or the lady's slipper (blooms June/July).
 Information signs have been erected along the path.